Masses of undigestible materials can get stuck in the stomach.

 The diagnosis is based on x-rays and other imaging tests and on a visual examination of the digestive tract using endoscopy.

-Most bezoars need to be broken up into pieces with instruments or with swallowed agents or removed surgically.
+Most bezoars need to be broken up into pieces with instruments or with swallowed agents or removed using an endoscope or surgically.

 There are several types of bezoars.
 Bezoars are classified according to what they are made of: